Local roots, global reach

 Governance and representation

-The staff and fellows of the Rift Valley Institute are drawn from Eastern and Central Africa, Europe, Asia and the Americas.
+The Rift Valley Institute was co-founded in 2001 by John Ryle, Philip Winter and Jok Madut Jok.
+John Ryle was Executive Director of the Institute until 2017.
+The staff and fellows of the Rift Valley Institute are drawn from eastern and central Africa, Europe, Asia and the Americas.
 The body of fellows includes practitioners and researchers in human rights, government, history, anthropology, political science, development economics, conservation, news media and law.
-There are RVI offices in the UK, the US, Kenya and South Sudan, and RVI representatives in Sudan, Somaliland and the Democratic Republic of the Congo.
+There are RVI offices in the UK, Kenya, South Sudan and Somaliland, and RVI representatives in Sudan and the DRC.
 The Institute is registered as a charity in the United Kingdom.

 Funders and partners

 The RVI is supported by grants, course fees, publishing income, consultancies and individual donations.
-Funders include private philanthropic organisations, governments, and intergovernmental organisations.
-The Institute seeks continuing support for open access publication, for collaboration with schools and universities in Eastern and Central Africa, and for scholarships to enable outstanding local researchers and activists to expand their skills and deepen their knowledge of the region.
+Funders include private philanthropic organizations, governments, and intergovernmental organizations.
+The Institute seeks continuing support for open access publication, for collaboration with schools and universities in eastern and central Africa, and for scholarships to enable outstanding local researchers and activists to expand their skills and deepen their knowledge of the region.